Written by Marilou Giammona Friday, 15 March 2013 00:00

 Following a recent zoning board meeting, at which future TCBY owners and Garden City residents Carlos and Helene Jorge were granted a variance for 11 parking spaces, the Stewart Manor board of trustees approved a Special Use application that would allow the Jorges to open a TCBY yogurt shop at 100 Covert Ave., the site of the former Stewart Manor branch of the Elmont Public Library.

 “We received the variance for the 11 parking spaces required by the fact that the space is 800 square feet and one space is required for each 75 square feet,” said counsel Steven Kaiser, who represents the Jorges.
-As for other logistics of operating a yogurt shop business, Kaiser said the owners will work with the village’s Department of Public Works to arrange daily garbage removal.
+As for other logistics of operating a yogurt shop business, Kaiser said the owners would work with the village’s Department of Public Works to arrange daily garbage removal.
 He reiterated that there will be no cooking on the premises, as the frozen yogurt is a prepared product that comes in contained plastic drums and gets loaded into machines.

 A common thread among attendees at the public hearing was the Jorges’ community involvement.
 “The applicant lives nearby and is vested in the community.
 He hopes to be involved in this community and be active in the school system as well,” Kaiser said.